Powerlearnproject/se-day1-assignment-NthabeniRonewa/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 Vague Prompt:
-Make cool artwork with stars.
+Make cool artwork with stars
 This prompt lacks specificity and leaves room for interpretation.
 It doesn’t provide clear guidance on the desired style, medium, or context.

 Improved Prompt: